CastellaniLab/EpigeneticAgePipeline/README.md

 Logical.
 If TRUE, will expect a betaValues.csv file containing beta values (scaled between 0 and 1).
 If FALSE, process raw intensity data (IDAT).

 **arrayType** argument:
-Type of DNA methylation array used (options: "27K", "450K", or "EPIC").
+Type of DNA methylation array used (options: "27K", "450K", "EPIC", "EPICv2" or "MSA").

 **useSampleSheet** argument:
 Logical.
 If TRUE, will expect a Sample_Sheet.csv containing phenotypic data.

+**doParallel** argument:
+Logical.
+If TRUE use parallel processing in .csv file reads.

+**writeBeta** argument:
+Logical.
+If TRUE write extracted beta values from processed IDAT files.

 #### Output